alkan/WorkerTopology/README.md

 ## How to Use

-In both main and worker sources, you will just require `'workertopology'` module.
+In both main and worker sources you will just require `'workertopology'` module.
 If you need additional worker threads functionality, you would require `'worker_threads'` module of Node.js, too.

 You start with definition of the topology in the main thread.
 Probably the most primitive topology would consists of a main and a worker pair.
 Every worker topology definition should contain `'workers'` object and a list of `'channels'`.